-- Performance figures are net of all fees and expenses. - Returns have been calculated using time weighted rate of return method as specified by SEBI. - With effect from 1st October 2020, the performance of all clients is being considered to arrive at overall investment approach level performance. - The actual returns of the client may differ from the investment approach returns. - Past performance may or may not be sustained in future and should not be used as a basis for comparison with other investments. - ASK Portfolio returns are composite returns of all the Portfolios aligned to the portfolio Objective for respective reporting period. - Performance for FY 2024-2025, is disclosed for the period of April 2024 to February 2025. - Benchmarks for investment approaches have been changed as per the details below in view of SEBI circular on benchmarking & performance disclosure dtd 16 December 2022.
+- Performance figures are net of all fees and expenses. - Returns have been calculated using time weighted rate of return method as specified by SEBI. - With effect from 1st October 2020, the performance of all clients is being considered to arrive at overall investment approach level performance. - The actual returns of the client may differ from the investment approach returns. - Past performance may or may not be sustained in future and should not be used as a basis for comparison with other investments. - ASK Portfolio returns are composite returns of all the Portfolios aligned to the portfolio Objective for respective reporting period. - Performance for FY 2025-2026, is disclosed for the period of April 2025 to May 2025. - Benchmarks for investment approaches have been changed as per the details below in view of SEBI circular on benchmarking & performance disclosure dated 16 December 2022.

-11. STATUTORY AUDIT OBSERVATIONS: -
+11. AUDIT OBSERVATIONS: -

-During the last 3 financial years, there have been no adverse remarks/observations found with respect to the company's operation and the Company is providing a fair and accurate representation of its financial position.
+During the last 3 financial years, there have been no adverse remarks/observations found with respect to the company's operation and the Company is providing a fair and accurate representation of its financial position in the statutory audit.